yarnjs/yarn-excerpt/README.md

-# yarn-html-minifier
+# yarn-excerpt

-yarn plugin for html-minifier
+yarn plugin for creating a post excerpt